High Pressure Organic Polymers

 YES!
 I need some better molecular drawing software- but the white board and my cell phone camera was SOOOOO much faster.

-I trust you get the picture!
+Whatever you think, I trust you get the picture!

 Poly-Acetonitrile (CH3-CN)- another surprising polymer formed at room temperature and very high pressure